FrogProg09/my-linux/.github/README.md

 ## Installation

+**DO NOT CLONE MAIN BRANCH, YOU WILL END UP WITH OLD CONFIG** *If you want to clone config, clone specific theme branch.
+If you don't know how to do it, check the wiki for instructions*

 For installation guide you can go to the [wiki](https://github.com/FrogProg09/my-linux/wiki/installation) of the project.
 I've tried to keep it as simple as I could, with detailed instructions it shouldn't be hard to do it.